 This creamy and super healthy Tropical Green Goddess Smoothie is naturally sweet and is loaded with green fruits and veggies.
-Make it in under 5 minutes and serve it for a light breakfast or snack (vegan, gluten-free).
+Make it under 5 minutes and serve it for a light breakfast or snack (vegan, gluten-free).

 Jump to: